 They say if you can make it in New York City, you can make it anywhere.
 Being in the belly of the beast myself for the past seven years or so, especially coming from the generation where the economy was at its worst, that statement could not be truer as millions of us had to develop a tenacious attitude like no other in order to overcome the pitfalls of what was going on and thrive on our own.

-Now that the economy is starting to see a bit of a turnaround, job creation seems to be getting bigger and bigger for the college graduates of 2016 and for people looking to get back into the workforce.
+Now that the economy is starting to see a bit of a turnaround, job creation seems to be getting bigger and bigger for the college graduates of 2016 (maybe for people who want to get a job in gun control and safety) and for people looking to get back into the workforce.
 The job options seven years ago were frail and weak, to the point where i had to go back to working at my local supermarket just to make ends meet on a weekly basis, which is embarrassing enough after putting myself through five years of school, three internships, endless hours of studying, and so much more.
 It was a slap in the face yet I figured out how to ride the wave and I am at the point now where I have broken some ground in my career however there are still layers uncovered that I am determined to get to.

 That being said, if you are looking to thrive in the best city in the world, there are three easy steps that can help you get started in your own “journey” of sorts to get you to where uou want to be.
 As someone who has three different jobs right now, all of which I love, they all came from following the below steps and now I wake up each day looking forward to what my life brings me next.
 Take a look.